-This area is often the subject of many topographic conversations due to the unique geographic location.
-Cape Blanco being the most westerly point in Oregon (second only to Cape Alava.
-NOTE 🎵 Cape Blanco was the most westerly point for 30 years before Washington officially became a state in 1889); and Port Orford being the westernmost incorporated city on the U.S. mainland (contiguous 48 states) along with being the oldest townsite on the Oregon Coast.
+Cape Blanco and Port Orford are often a subject of topographic interest due to their unique geographic location.
+Cape Blanco is the most westerly point in Oregon and second only to Cape Alava, WA, in the contiguous U.S. (NOTE 🎵 Cape Blanco was the most westerly point in the contiguous U.S. for 30 years before Washington officially became a state in 1889).
+Port Orford is the westernmost incorporated city on the U.S. mainland (contiguous 48 states) as well as being the oldest townsite on the Oregon Coast.

 The Cape Blanco Cyanometer is a functional device.
 Print out the image and enlarge to suit.
 Cut as neatly as possible around the outer ring and cut along the grey line of the inner ring to remove the color palette names as a separate reference sheet.
 Hold the ring up to the sky to measure blueness.